Qanat: Origins

-Technical features
+Features

-Qanats are constructed as a series of well-like vertical shafts, connected by a gently sloping tunnel which carries a water channel.
+Qanats are constructed as a series of well-like vertical shafts, connected by a gently sloping tunnel which carries a water canal.
 Qanats efficiently deliver large amounts of subterranean water to the surface without need for pumping.
 The water drains by gravity, typically from an upland aquifer, with the destination lower than the source.
 Qanats allow water to be transported over long distances in hot dry climates without much water loss to evaporation.

 It is very common for a qanat to start below the foothills of mountains, where the water table is closest to the surface.
 From this source, the qanat tunnel slopes gently downward, slowly converging with the steeper slope of the land surface above, and the water finally flows out above ground where the two levels meet.
 To connect a populated or agricultural area with an aquifer, qanats must often extend for long distances.

 Qanats are sometimes split into an underground distribution network of smaller canals called kariz.
 Like qanats, these smaller canals are below ground to avoid contamination and evaporation.
 In some cases water from a qanat is stored in a reservoir, typically with night flow stored for daytime use.
 An ab anbar is an example of a traditional Persian qanat-fed reservoir for drinking water.

-The qanat system has the advantage of being resistant to natural disasters such as earthquakes and floods, and to deliberate destruction in war.
+The qanat system has the advantage of being resistant to natural disasters such as floods, and to deliberate destruction in war.
 Furthermore, it is almost insensitive to the levels of precipitation, delivering a flow with only gradual variations from wet to dry years.
-From a sustainability perspective, qanats are powered only by gravity, and thus have low operation & maintenance costs once built.
-Qanats transfer freshwater from the mountain plateau to the lower-lying plains with saltier soil.
+From a sustainability perspective, qanats are powered only by gravity and thus have low operation and maintenance costs.
+Qanats transfer fresh water from the mountain plateau to the lower-lying plains with saltier soil.
 This helps to control soil salinity and prevent desertification.

-Qanat vs. spring-flow tunnel

 The qanat should not be confused with the spring-flow tunnel typical to the mountainous area around Jerusalem.
 Although both are excavated tunnels designed to extract water by gravity flow, there are crucial differences.
 Firstly, the origin of the qanat was a well that was turned into an artificial spring.
 In contrast, the origin of the spring-flow tunnel was the development of a natural spring to renew or increase flow following a recession of the water table.
 Secondly, the shafts essential for the construction of qanats are not essential to spring-flow tunnels.